muarshad01/Inference-Engg/Lectures/Lecture-8.md

 #### Draft Models
 1. N-gram model - look at a similar repetitive patter in the sequence
 2. EAGLE: Extrapolation Algorithm for Greater Language-model Efficiency
+* Generates draft-tokens in sequential manner
 3. Medusa
+* Generates draft-tokens in parallel manner

 | Paper |
 |---|